gabor-s/aurelia-mdl-dialog/README.md

 The *Aurelia Framework* and [*Google's Dialog Polyfill*](https://github.com/GoogleChrome/dialog-polyfill) for browsers without native `<dialog>` support.

-## Usage TODO
+## Usage

-This component exports the `MdlDialogService` object which can be used to programmatically show a dialog.
+This component exports the [`MdlDialogService`](#mdl-dialog-service) object which can be used to programmatically show a modal or non-modal dialog.
+The ViewModel of the dialog must be passed to the `show` method of the [`MdlDialogService`](#mdl-dialog-service) object.
+When the dialog is shown it receives a [`DialogController`](#dialog-controller) object which can be used to close the dialog and return a value.
-The ViewModel of the dialog must be passed to the `show` method of the `MdlDialogService` object.
-After showing the dialog, it receives a [`DialogController`](#dialog-controller) object which can be used to close the dialog and return a value.
-The `show` method returns a `Promise` ...
-TODO!!!
+The `show` method returns a `Promise` which is fulfilled when the dialog is closed, the fulfillment value is the return value of the dialog or an empty string if the dialog was canceled.

 ### Example